Shagai-hub/Moodle_Log_Analysis_DEMO/README.md

 This demo Streamlit application processes Moodle discussion forum exports to compute various student engagement attributes, rank students based on their performance as well as on the direction-rules/codes defined by the particular users, and perform antidiscriminative optimization based on similarity analysis using COCO(component-based object comparison for objectivity) analysis.
 It's particularly useful for educational researchers and instructors who want to analyze student participation patterns in online discussions in an objective way.

 ---Demo Version---
-Fixed Y-value (1000) for antidiscrimination analysis Sample professor names ("professor_1", "professor_2") pre-configured Limited to predefined exam patterns and deadlines Maximum dataset size restrictions may apply
+-Fixed Y-value (1000) for antidiscrimination analysis -Sample professor names ("professor_1", "professor_2") pre-configured -Limited to predefined exam patterns and deadlines -Maximum dataset size restrictions may apply
-Some advanced ML features may operate with reduced accuracy
+-Some advanced ML features may operate with reduced accuracy

 Features
 ---Data Processing---
-Upload CSV or Excel files from Moodle discussion forums Automatic data validation and cleaning
+-Upload CSV or Excel files from Moodle discussion forums -Automatic data validation and cleaning
-SQLite database storage for persistent data
+-SQLite database storage for persistent data

 ---attribute Analysis---
 Compute 19 different engagement metrics across four categories: